UWPCE-PythonCert/PythonCertDevel/source/modules/Booleans.rst

 In other languages, this can be compressed with a "ternary operator"::

     result = a > b ? x : y;

+(this is the syntax from the C family)

 In python, the same is accomplished with the ternary expression: